 Many of you are probably wondering how this works.
 Well, the key is in positive associations.

-Instead of linking learning and foreign languages to something you dislike, such as a classroom, you link the feeling of learning a new language to the feeling of playing games.
-Since you already enjoy playing video games, you will learn to enjoy learning as well.
+Instead of linking learning and foreign languages to something you dislike, such as a classroom, you link the feeling of learning a new language to the feeling of playing video games, as well as casino games.
+Plus, if you are using bonus codes, your experience with online casinos will be an even better one.
+Since you already enjoy playing games, you will learn to enjoy learning as well.
 This is incredibly important as we are more inclined to pick up new information and learn more if we are in a relaxed environment and doing something we like.
 On the other hand, fear and hatred are not great incentives for learning, and should always be avoided.
 This also means that you will study more because you would want to play more.
 Only this time you do not have to feel guilty about playing the game so much – after all, you are just studying.

 Instead of learning random words or phrases, by playing video games you learn new words as apart of a story you are experiencing as you go along.
 These new expressions always make sense because you are combining the visuals with the text and the sound of the new words.
 You will feel as if you are reading a story in a new language or watching a movie unfold.
 This kind of learning – learning as you go and always as a part of some context – is very similar to how you would learn a language if you were studying it abroad.
 When you are forced to understand something, you don’t have much choice but to do so.